Tiffany Porter

-Dr. Tiffany Adaeze Porter (née Ofili; born 13 November 1987) is a track and field athlete with joint British and American nationality who specialises in the 100 metres hurdles.
+Tiffany Adaeze Porter (née Ofili; born 13 November 1987) is a track and field athlete with joint British and American nationality who specialises in the 100 metres hurdles.
 She represented the United States as a junior, but began representing Great Britain in 2010 on joining the senior ranks after moving to England and competed for Great Britain at the 2012 Olympic Games in London.

 Porter won a bronze medal in the 100 m hurdles at the 2013 World Championships.
 In 2014, she won a silver medal representing England at the Commonwealth Games.
 Later in 2014 she took her first major title, a gold medal at the European Championships, becoming the first British woman to win a European title in the event.
-Her personal best of 12.51 is the current British record.
+Her personal best of 12.51 set in 2014 was the British record until 2022 when it was broken by Cindy Sember.
 She is also a two-time medallist over 60 m hurdles at the World Indoor Championships.

-She is the sister of Cindy Ofili, another elite-level sprint hurdler with dual British and American nationality; Ofili, too, chose to represent Great Britain internationally.
-Unlike Porter, Ofili had never represented the United States as a junior.
+She is the sister of Cindy Sember, another elite-level sprint hurdler with dual British and American nationality; Sember, too, chose to represent Great Britain internationally.
+Unlike Porter, Sember had never represented the United States as a junior.
 Both sisters made the final of the 100 metre hurdles at the 2016 Summer Olympics.